Finally Declassified: Footage Of Princess Diana Discussing Her Miserable Marriage To Prince Charles

 In 2007, the BBC purchased a three-minute segment of the famous tapes for a whopping £30,000 to be used in a documentary that was later abandoned.
 At the time, the BBC cited concerns about the macabre content of the tapes as a reason for scrapping the £100,000 project.

-But now, Ralph Lee, a producer for Channel 4, has acquired the illusive tapes and commissioned Diana: In Her Own Words, to be directed by Kevin Sim.
+But now, Ralph Lee, a producer for Channel 4, has acquired the elusive tapes and commissioned Diana: In Her Own Words, to be directed by Kevin Sim.

 According to Lee, the documentary would be an “important contribution to the historical record.”
 He also believes that “the tapes, which show a relaxed and off-duty Diana, are hugely illuminating about her personality, humor, and charm.”